 sfc /scannow /offbootdir=d:\ /offwindir=d:\windows

 In this example, there weren’t any integrity violations.
-If there were any it would be displayed, and logged in CBS.log file.
-For some reason, in Windows 10, integrity violations weren’t logged when SFC was run in offline mode.
+If there were any, they would be displayed on the screen and logged in the offline log file you specified (

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: